 The user can mark each location as visited, add a photo, and edit the description to include personalized notes.
 The App also includes contact information for each park and a link to its Wikipedia and National Park Service web pages.

 US National Parks

 An app to show locations, images, and contact information

 This sample app shows you the following AppSheet features:

 1) Gallery view: When you have links to images or image files in your cloud system, AppSheet can automatically provide an image gallery to use in your app.
 I added links to images from all national parks in the US.

 2) Slices: Slices are filtered views of your data.
-Go to Advanced Editor > Data > Slices to create your slices, in this app we have a slice for a column we created in the spreadsheet where the value of the cell is 1 when the name of the State matches "California", "Colorado", or "Florida" allowing us to apply multiple conditions to make a filter in the app.
+Go to Advanced Editor > Data > Slices to create your slices.
+In this app we have a slice for a column we created in the spreadsheet, where the value of the cell is 1 when the name of the State matches "California", "Colorado", or "Florida", allowing us to apply multiple conditions to make a filter in the app.

-4) Driving Directions: The map loads automatically and it has different functionalities, you can view any record in the app and, if you added icons using formatting, then you'll see the icon instead of a pin!
-Finally, when you select any record, click in the car that appears and the app will load driving directions using the default mapping app in your device.
+4) Driving Directions: The map loads automatically and has different functionalities, you can view any record in the app and, if you added icons using formatting, then you'll see the icon instead of a pin!
+Finally, when you select any record, click on the car that appears and the app will load driving directions using the default mapping app in your device.